Energy Efficiency and Historic Buildings

 Energy efficiency research

 Our guidance is informed by research on understanding the energy performance of historic buildings and the effects of energy efficiency measures.
+The Heritage Counts report highlights the importance of our built historic environment and explains why it has a vital role to play in the journey towards a low carbon future.

 Some improvements may not deliver the savings predicted and can harm the building, and the health and well-being of its occupants.